Run this cell to set up packages for lecture.

 31536000

-If we want to use the above value later in our notebook to find, say, the number of seconds in 12 years, we'd have to copy-and-paste the expression.
-This is inconvenient, and prone to introducing errors.
+Say we want to use this value to find the number of seconds in 12 years (excluding leap years).
+We could copy-and-paste the expression, but this is inconvenient, and prone to introducing errors.

 60 * 60 * 24 * 365 * 12